luftreich/blog_source/source/_posts/2012-03-11-os161-fork-system-call.markdown

 Once we've decided what to pass, how to pass is depend on your preference.
-One way is to pass trapframe pointer as the `data1`, and address space pointer as `data2` (with explicit type-case of course).
+One way is to pass trapframe pointer as the `data1`, and address space pointer as `data2` (with explicit type-case, of course).
 Another way may be we pass trapframe pointer as `data1`, and assign the address space pointer to `$a0` since we know `fork` takes no arguments.